The Secret to Blazing Fast String Searches

 Knuth, D. E., Morris, Jr, J. H., & Pratt, V. R. (1977).
 Fast pattern matching in strings.
 SIAM journal on computing, 6(2), 323-350.

-The Prefix Function and Structural Self-Similarity
+The Prefix Function and Structural Memory

-Linear-Time String Matching and the Text Pointer
+Linear-Time Complexity and the Text Pointer

-The technical justification for the KMP algorithm was its achievement of O(n+m)O(n+m) time complexity, where nn is the length of the text and mm is the length of the pattern.
-Traditional "brute-force" matching can take O(n×m)O(n \times m) time because it frequently moves the text pointer backward when a mismatch is found.
-In contrast, the KMP algorithm ensures that the text pointer never moves backward.
-By using the precomputed prefix function to shift the pattern forward by more than one position at a time, the algorithm guarantees that each character in the text is examined at most twice.
-This engineering choice proved that the time required to search through data should be a linear function of the data's size, regardless of the complexity of the pattern.
+The primary advantage of the KMP algorithm is its achievement of time complexity, where is the length of the text and is the length of the pattern.
+Unlike brute-force methods, the KMP algorithm guarantees that each character in the text is inspected a constant number of times.
+By utilizing the precomputed prefix function to adjust the pattern's position relative to the text, the algorithm ensures that the text pointer always advances or remains stationary.
+This methodological choice proved that the time required to search through data can be a linear function of the input size, independent of the complexity or repetitiveness of the target pattern.

-The State Machine Abstraction
+State Machine Abstraction and State Transitions

-The Legacy of Directed Search
+The Transformation of Pattern Search

 Dive Deeper